Система Orphus

 Included Extra charge

-• on-board ship accommodation in cabin of selected category
+• shipboard accommodation in a cabin of the chosen category

 • meals (full-board)

-• information materials sent to the participants before start of the expedition
+• information packs sent to participants before the journey

 • visa